 III.
+ANALYSIS

-ANALYSIS A. Reasonableness of Hourly Rates
+A. Reasonableness of Hourly Rates

-Plaintiff seeks fees for the services of two lawyers and one paralegal, to be paid at the following rates: \$475.00/hour for Douglas Tyrka, an attorney with approximately 10 years experience during the relevant time period, \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00/\$150.00 per hour for Patrick Meehan, who was a paralegal with the firm Tyrka & Associates during that same period of time.2 (Plaintiff's Itemization of Fees/Expenses, attached to Notice of Removal [1]; Fee Motion [10], Exh.
-2 [Verified Statement of Douglas Tyrka ("Tyrka")] ¶¶ 8-11, 15.)
+Plaintiff seeks fees for the services of two lawyers and three paralegals, to be paid at the following rates: \$475.00 per hour for Douglas Tyrka, an attorney with approximately 10 years experience during the relevant time period, \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$139.00/\$146.00/\$150.00 per hour for Patrick Meehan, Yanet Scott and Michael Tchorni, who were paralegals with the firm Tyrka & Associates during that same period of time.2 (Plaintiff's